grnet/snf-image-creator/docs/usage.rst

 multiple times.

-Running *snf-mkimage* with *--print-sysprep* on a raw file that hosts a debian system, we print the following output:
+Running *snf-mkimage* with *--print-sysprep* on a raw file that hosts a Debian system, we print the following output:

 .. _sysprep: